El secreto de Puente Viejo

-El secreto de Puente Viejo (English: The Secret of Puente Viejo) is a Spanish soap opera produced by Boomerang TV that originally aired from 23 February 2011 to 20 May 2020 on Antena 3.
+El secreto de Puente Viejo (English: The Secret of Puente Viejo) was a Spanish soap opera produced by Boomerang TV that originally aired from 23 February 2011 to 20 May 2020 on Antena 3.

 Synopsis

 First season (Pepa, la partera)

-The story begins un 1902, with Pepa, a poor and illiterate but intelligent adolescent orphaned girl with great knowledge in herb medicine and obstetrics who had been lusted and impregnated by her landlord Carlos Castro giving birth to a son and then thrown out of the house and tricked to believe that her child was stillborn.
-She finds a shelter in Raimundo Ulloa (Ramón Ibarra) inn where she befriends his daughter Emilia and is hired to be an obstetrician for Francisca Montenegro (María Bouzas), a wealthy land lady whose pregnant daughter-in-law Angustias is mentally unstable.
+The story begins in 1902, with Pepa, a poor and illiterate but intelligent adolescent orphaned girl with great knowledge in herbal medicine and obstetrics.
+Pepa had been lusted over and impregnated by her landlord Carlos Castro, giving birth to a son and then thrown out of the house and tricked into believing that her child was stillborn.
+She finds a shelter in Raimundo Ulloa (Ramón Ibarra) inn where she befriends his daughter Emilia and is hired to be an obstetrician for Francisca Montenegro (María Bouzas), a wealthy landlady whose pregnant daughter-in-law Angustias is mentally unstable.
 Both Angustias and Francisca begin hating Pepa when Francisca's son Tristán falls in love with Pepa.
 Pepa holds the blame for Angustias' baby's death while actually, the real culprit is Angustias herself.
 Eventually, the truth is revealed and the latter is sent to a mental institution where she commits suicide.
 Later, Pepa finds out that Tristan's adopted son Martín is her long-lost son, taken away by Carlos who was Tristán's adopted brother, who later died in a fire with all his household.
 However, he is revealed to have survived and returns, kidnapping his son.
 The villagers find out that Carlos is dead but do not find the child and consider him also dead.
-Pepa finds her real mother, a wealthy landlady who was forced to give her illegitimate newborn child away, as she was also underaged, and her father is Francisca's deceased husband.
+Pepa finds her real mother, a wealthy landlady who was forced to give her illegitimate newborn child away, as she was also underage, and her father is Francisca's deceased husband.
 It is also revealed that Raimundo and Francisca were lovers and Tristan is their son, so he's not Pepa's brother.
 After many trials, Pepa and Tristan finally get married and their daughter Aurora is born.
-Unfortunately, Pepa suffers from harsh pregnancy and dies in childbirth.
+Unfortunately, Pepa has a difficult pregnancy and dies in childbirth.
 When she learns that Tristán has been kidnapped while travelling, Pepa goes searching for him.
 Tristán manages to escape the goons and meets Pepa in the mountains near Puente Viejo.
 There, Pepa delivers with the help of Tristan but is very weak and unable to get up.
 After a tearful farewell, Tristan takes the newborn to the village.